ztMalone/react-native-qrcode-scanner/README.md

 ## 1.Guide
 This is a fork of [AC-QRCode-RN](https://github.com/MarnoDev/AC-QRCode-RN) , which is a useful QR code scanner component for React Native built on top of [react-native-camera](https://github.com/lwansbrough/react-native-camera) .
 But there are some bugs with React Native 0.50.0+ , and I have fixed it .

+If you want know more about it, you can reference [AC-QRCode-RN](https://github.com/MarnoDev/AC-QRCode-RN) for details.

 ## 2.Features